Notice

 • Are small group tutorials part of the program?
 What do they entail?

-• What does it mean to have guides rather than traditional teachers?
+• What does it mean to have Guides instead of traditional teachers?

-TLL has four experienced guides offering personalized support, each specializing in one of the four subject areas of The Core: Math, Science, Social Studies and English & Language Arts.
+ASU Prep Levitt Lab has experienced Guides offering personalized support, each specializing in the four subject areas of The Core: Math, Science, Social Studies and English & Language Arts.
 Guides host optional office hours twice a week to help with problems, clarify concepts and give feedback.
 They are also available for one-on-one meetings and asynchronous support.

 Each student works with a “home guide” who meets with them every two weeks to set and monitor progress on goals.